lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Erlang is an industry language not an academic one.
 Ruby has always been a tool for creation.
 Elixir is a synthesis of those cultures and the software they built.

 Functional Programming without pretention.
 No monads required.
-It is a workhorse replacement for your PHP, your Ruby, your Python, your Node.js that can do multiple things at the same time.
+It is a workhorse replacement for your PHP, your Ruby, your Python, your Node.js and it can do multiple things at the same time.
 And it offers a web framework which gives you as much abstraction as it can with minimal weird magic.
-Simply building on top of the powerful abstractions that escaped Ericsson in 1998.
+It is simply building on top of the powerful abstractions that escaped Ericsson in 1998.
 And some macros.

 Building with Elixir you join a community that has spawned, grown and progressed without a megacorp at the helm.
 An ecosystem that is stable and where code rarely churns or changes.
 A language that was considered largely complete several years ago.
 The language is mostly being polished at this point.
 Meanwhile the ecosystem grows around it.
 That is where the innovation happens.
+Outside of the core.

-This is how you make something fundamentally different.
+Layers of good, thoughtful design gives us something fundamentally different.

 ## Getting fancy: Media

-For example.
+One example.
 Most web developers end up converting videos to web formats at some point.
 Almost everyone will use ffmpeg for that.
 They should.
 It is very capable.
 You create a worker on a queue, you shell out, wait for the command to complete and do something with the output.
 Or you start one for a live session of some sort and hope to the gods above it does not crash.

 Managing a complex ffmpeg pipeline is not particularly fun, you have limited control, poor insight into the process and orchestrating it well is hard.

 In Elixir we use Membrane.
 For some workloads it will bind to ffmpeg, or portaudio or whatever it needs.
 The flow of processing and many of the actual processing steps are done entirely inside Elixir.

 I've done media processing in Python and PHP.
 It was never this powerful or easy.
 They have not built a set of ffmpeg bindings and called it good.
 They've built a framework for media processing with a focus on robust live streaming.
-Completely in tune with the historic strengths of Erlang.
+Completely in tune with the historic ambition of Erlang.
 It is a design which tackles the difficult challenge first.
 The rest falls into place.

 They tackled live streaming and they solved regular offline transcoding as a by-product.

+Right now that same team is giving us WebRTC.
+Do you know how involved that is?

 ## Getting crafty: Machine Learning